Tanz0rz/haxe-fmod/extension/haxe/platforms-html5.md

 # platforms-html5

 ## Libraries
-verdict: library the post-build step (haxefmod.tools.PostBuild) copies fmodstudio.js and fmodstudio.wasm from FMOD_SDK_WEB into the output's lib folder and jaxe.js loads them, a Haxe project adds no script tag
+verdict: library the post-build step (haxefmod.tools.PostBuild) copies fmodstudio.js and fmodstudio.wasm from FMOD_SDK_WEB into the output's lib folder and jaxe.js loads them.
+A Haxe project adds no script tag

 ## Libraries#2
-verdict: library the post-build step (haxefmod.tools.PostBuild) copies fmodstudio.js and fmodstudio.wasm from FMOD_SDK_WEB into the output's lib folder and jaxe.js loads them, a Haxe project adds no script tag
+verdict: library the post-build step (haxefmod.tools.PostBuild) copies fmodstudio.js and fmodstudio.wasm from FMOD_SDK_WEB into the output's lib folder and jaxe.js loads them.
+A Haxe project adds no script tag

 ## Using FMOD with C/C++
-verdict: cannot Emscripten link flags for a C or C++ program compiled against FMOD, a Haxe HTML5 build compiles to JavaScript and runs FMOD's prebuilt fmodstudio.js, there is nothing to link
+verdict: cannot Emscripten link flags for a C or C++ program compiled against FMOD.
+A Haxe HTML5 build compiles to JavaScript and runs FMOD's prebuilt fmodstudio.js.
+There is nothing to link

 ## Flags using WASM pthread build
-verdict: cannot Emscripten link flags for a C or C++ program compiled against FMOD, a Haxe HTML5 build compiles to JavaScript and runs FMOD's prebuilt fmodstudio.js, there is nothing to link
+verdict: cannot Emscripten link flags for a C or C++ program compiled against FMOD.
+A Haxe HTML5 build compiles to JavaScript and runs FMOD's prebuilt fmodstudio.js.
+There is nothing to link

 ## Overriding FMOD's 'window' handle.
 verdict: library jaxe.js runs in the page's own window and calls FMODModule from it, so the module sees the right window and nothing is overridden

 ## Application setup
-verdict: library FmodManager.Initialize does this through jaxe.js, which sets preRun, onRuntimeInitialized, and a 64 MB INITIAL_MEMORY on the FMOD object and calls FMODModule, the game's main becomes FmodManager.IsInitialized() polled from a loading scene or a handler passed to FmodRuntime.onceReady
+verdict: library FmodManager.Initialize does this through jaxe.js, which sets preRun, onRuntimeInitialized, and a 64 MB INITIAL_MEMORY on the FMOD object and calls FMODModule.
+The game's main becomes FmodManager.IsInitialized() polled from a loading scene or a handler passed to FmodRuntime.onceReady

 ## Setting and getting
 verdict: bound